lawrencewoodman/CanAce/README.md

 Useful Links
 ------------
 * The [CanAce](https://lawrencewoodman.github.com/CanAce/) project page.
 * The [Jupiter Ace Resource Site](http://www.jupiter-ace.co.uk) is highly recommended.
-You will find lots of information here about the ACE, in addition to a great software archive (most of the .TAP files work with CanAce) and an active forum.
+You will find lots of information about the ACE, in addition to an active forum and a great software archive (most of the .TAP files work with CanAce).

 Credits
 --------